microsoft/AdaptiveCards/source/dotnet/Library/AdaptiveCards/docs/AdaptiveCards.md

 ##### Summary

-Explicit card minimum height in pixels.
+PixelMinHeight if height is not auto/stretch

 <a name='P-AdaptiveCards-AdaptiveCard-Refresh'></a>
 ### Refresh `property`